Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Virtual Private Networks are great for online privacy and overall cybersecurity, but sometimes you may want to turn them off and use your local traffic instead.

-You maybe heard that VPNs are the new craze when it comes to online privacy.
-They’re really great tools that can keep your online privacy safe and away from prying eyes.
+You may have heard that VPNs are the craze when it comes to online privacy.
+They’re really great tools that can keep your data safe and away from prying eyes.

 However, if you’re not exactly tech-savvy, the whole concept of anonymizing your online identity might sound a bit inconspicuous, maybe even shady.

 Trust us, there’s nothing wrong with having, or using such services, just as long as your government doesn’t explicitly ban it.

 Another common concern regarding VPN functionality is the inability to turn it off.

 Just to set things clear from the start.
 VPNs are not permanent in any way.
 Some of them you even have to start manually, because they lack that run at startup option.

 VPN providers aren’t that crazy about you using the VPN 24/7 either, especially if you’re running bandwidth-intensive processes such as torrent clients or download managers.

 Can you turn a VPN on and off easily?

 Most apps come with simple on/off controls.
 They are built to be accessible even to beginner users who have never used such tools before.